-A Grievance is a complaint or allegation on student(s) against other student(s), faculty, staff or DULA administration.
-For example: being treated unfairly, wrong or discriminated in academic performance by faculty, student, or others, violations of DULA procedures or policies, infringement of established or inferred rights, violation against ethical conduct, etc. Grievance may not be filed solely to repeal DULA regulations or policies, but may address how a regulation or policy was reached, interpreted or implemented.
+A grievance is a complaint or allegation on student(s) against other student(s), faculty, staff or DULA administration.
+For example: being treated unfairly, wrong, or discriminatorily in academic performance by faculty, student, or others; violations of DULA procedures or policies; infringement of established or inferred rights; or violation against ethical conduct.
+Grievance may not be filed solely to repeal DULA regulations or policies, but may address how a regulation or policy was reached, interpreted, or implemented.

-Students may file a complaint regarding any problem raised by the behavior of any instructor, staff, administrator or another student to (MSOM) Student Service Coordinator with Grievance form.
-The Grievance form can be obtained at DULA front desk.
-The MSOM Student Services Coordinator will then transmit the submitted form to the Dean of Academic Affairs who also serves as the Complaint Designee.
-The Complaint Designee will review the matter.
-If more information is required before attempt to present resolution, the Complaint Designee will investigate the matter thoroughly by having interview with all individuals (including the reporting student) and reviewing all documents that are related or may potentially related to the matter.
+Students may file a complaint regarding any problem raised by the behavior of an instructor, staff, administrator, or another student to the MSOM student service coordinator with the grievance form.
+The grievance form can be obtained at the DULA front desk.
+The MSOM student services coordinator will then transmit the submitted form to the dean of academic affairs, who also serves as the complaint designee.
+The complaint designee will review the matter.
+If more information is required before attempting to present a resolution, the complaint designee will investigate the matter thoroughly by having an interview with all individuals (including the reporting student) and reviewing all documents that are related or may potentially related to the matter.
 Students may also submit grievance forms to any member of the executive committee if they so choose to.

-The Complaint Designee will report the matter to the Executive Committee (The President, Dean of Academic Affairs, Chief of Operating Officer, OMC Director) along with a recommendation for resolution.
-If the Executive Committee acknowledges the recommendation, then the matter will be considered resolved; if not, further discussions will be held until the majority of the Executive Committee agree upon a resolution.
+The complaint designee will report the matter to the executive committee (the president, dean of academic affairs, chief of operating officer, OMC director) along with a recommendation for a resolution.
+If the executive committee acknowledges the recommendation, then the matter will be considered resolved; if not, further discussions will be held until the majority of the executive committee agrees upon a resolution.
 Resolutions will vary depending on the seriousness of the complaint.

 Accreditation Commission for Acupuncture and Oriental Medicine